Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 If you want to use the customs warehousing procedure and then want to enter goods to another Customs procedure (such as Inward Processing) without a full declaration being required, you should apply for an integrated authorisation on HMRC form C1410.

-Find a copy of the EC customs warehouse authorisation application form on the HMRC website
+Find a copy of the EC customs warehouse authorisation application form C1410.

-Traders may also wish to apply for CFSP to import goods under the customs warehousing procedure.
-Find out about the criteria and conditions for CFSP authorisation on the HMRC website
+Traders may also wish to apply for CFSP, see Notice 760 to import goods under the customs warehousing procedure.

 Warehouse-keepers’ responsibilities include: